 Northern California is known for its tall redwoods, beautiful coastline, and trendy cities.
 Located near the southeastern part of the bay, San Jose is the largest city in NorCal and the epicenter of Silicon Valley, hence its nickname, the Capital of Silicon Valley.

 Finding the right insurance provider often leads to headaches, but you can avoid the hassle by taking advantage of this comprehensive guide.
 You can find cheap car insurance that makes sense for your needs.
 Price is only one of the many important factors.

-It contains everything you need to know about San Jose’s driving laws, insurance laws, and more so you have all the tools you need in one place to get auto insurance that makes sense for you.
+It contains everything you need to know about San Jose’s driving laws, insurance laws, and more.
+So you have all the tools you need in one place to get auto insurance that makes sense for you.

 Enter your ZIP code in our FREE quote comparison tool to find the best insurance rates.